 MELT, because MELT is routinely emitting C++ code suited for your compiler, then

--ing some shared object from that emitted
+make-ing some shared object from that emitted

-code, and at last dlopen
+code, and at last dlopen-ing that shared object

 module.